- Wildflower Viewing

 The solid hemlock beams and knotty pine paneling complement the massive stone fireplaces in historic DuPont Lodge, one of the most beautiful state park lodges.
 Fifty-one rooms offer beautiful views and full amenities including interior corridors.
-All rooms totally renovated in 2006.
 Interested in cabins?
 Don’t forget about the park’s other accommodations, including 25 cabins and cottages and 49 campsites.